amonks/nabu/README.md

     bundle install
     bundle exec ruby app.rb

-run `pd/testdata.pd` to generate some sample data
+run `pd/testdata.pd` to generate some sample data and send it to localhost on `:4567`

 ## HTTP GET api